comychitz/knowledge/crypto_currencies/README.md

     protecting against the double spending problemn.
 * Coins are based on digital signatures, which like a person's signature, offers non-repudiation, authentication, and integrity.
+* supply is limited(!)
+    * there will be only 21 million bitcoins supplied (by desgin)
+    * approx. 12.5 bitcoins per blocks until 2020, then halving every four years until no more are distributed, which should be between years 2110-40
 * The Blockchain
     * a chain of records (blocks) secured using cryptographic functions to serve a public (or private) [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger)